renebarto/baremetal/doc/tutorials/01-setting-up-for-development.md

 Put the SD card in your board, and attach a serial to USB device to the board.
 Then power on the board.

 ### Running using Netboot {#TUTORIAL_01_SETTING_UP_FOR_DEVELOPMENT_DEPLOYMENT_MECHANISM_RUNNING_USING_NETBOOT}

+In `tutorial/01-demo` you will find a `Netboot.zip`, which is verified to work on both Raspberry Pi 3 and 4.
+There is still one caveat, on Raspberry Pi 4, a reboot does not restart Netboot yet.
+On Raspberry Pi 5 this is not tested yet.

+_Correctly combining files for Raspberry Pi to boot is a challenge, especially if you don't know or understand how the system starts up.
+So it's wise to simply take something that works, and play around with it._
+More information can be found in [System startup](#SYSTEM_STARTUP) and online [here](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#raspberry-pi-boot-eeprom)

+Unpack it onto the SD card (this must be formatted as FAT), make sure to eject (Windows) or sync (Linux) before taking the SD card out.
+Place it into your board, and go to the website created by netboot, select an image and upload it.
+This will reboot the system with your image.

 The SD card will be created by unzipping the file `tutorial/01-demo/Netboot.zip`, and copying the contents to the SD card.
 Please make sure to eject / sync your SD card first before removing it from the reader.